cu-mkp/edition-webpages/docs/research+resources/research+resources.md

 | **26**            | **manuscript structure**       | 0.10%                           | 1                                          | 0                                            | 0                            | **1**   |
 | **total =**       |                                |  **100.00%**                    | **922**                                    | **121**                                      | **9**                        | **1052**|

-**Resources (GIS map, ngrams, etc)**
+### Resources (GIS map, ngrams, etc)

-  - There are some analyses of the ms that are hosted externally
+There are some analyses of the Manuscript that are hosted externally

 - GitHub repository
 - Gallica
 - Voyant & jupyter notebook
 - CGUI stuff?

 **NOTES: Research Essays**